YoLinux LDAP Tutorial: Deploying OpenLDAP

 LDAP Software development SDK man pages and RFC's

-The Berkely BDB database:
+The Berkeley BDB database:

 The back-bdb is now the new preferred database format and the old back-ldbm code has been removed from OpenLDAP.